 7. Eat your grains whole and unprocessed so they are filled with antioxidants, coenzyme Q10 and flavonoids.
 Whole grains, legumes, pulses, nuts and seeds will fill your protein needs without adding animal proteins.
 Make sure you are consuming complex carbohydrates not their simple (same thing as sugar) cousins.

-8. Eliminate* conventional animal products.
+8. Eliminate conventional animal products.
 You are everything you eat and conventional animal products are loaded with growth hormones and antibiotics.
-If you cannot imagine eliminating them entirely then reduce* significantly and make sure everything is as organic as you can find.
+If you cannot imagine eliminating them entirely then reduce significantly and make sure everything is as organic as you can find.

 9. Add a healthy sweat regimen into your daily activities.
 Sweat opens your pores from the dermis and allows impurities to exit naturally.

 Stress will have an adverse impact on your skin and can make skin conditions like acne worse.
 If you feel stressed and can’t relax your facial muscles rub the muscles between your eyes slowly while breathing deeply.

 Taking care of your skin is just like taking care of any other organ in your body.
-If you just treat* the symptom rather than the underlying reason you are going to continue having the long term problem.
-While nothing is going to “cure*” aging, taking care of the underlying health of the largest organ in our body is fundamental to increasing* our complete health.
-Your skin acts as a guidepost for how your whole system is functioning.
-If your skin is aging badly, changes are the rest of you isn’t faring too well either.
-Healthy food and lifestyle choices are the best way to age proof your skin.
+If you just treat the symptom rather than the underlying reason you are going to continue having the long term problem.
+While nothing is going to “cure” aging, taking care of the underlying health of the largest organ in our body is fundamental to increasing our complete health.
+You can get in-depth at anti aging cream reviews on our site which may help you to understand how it can also be effective for our skin.